Mixon - Type-Safe Web Framework for Deno with Built-In Workflows

 type OrderEvent = "Submit" | "Confirm" | "Ship" | "Deliver" | "Cancel";

-// Create workflow engine with type parameters
+// Create typed workflow

 const orderWorkflow = app.workflow<OrderState, OrderEvent>();